 Upcoming Webinar Topics

-In our up-coming webinar, we will discuss recordkeeping requirements in general and specific requirements for OSHA 300 logs.
-We will review and clarify OSHA's requirements for completion of the OSHA 300, OSHA 300-A and OSHA 301, and discuss steps to make use of the information you are recording.
+(Follow registration instructions to access recording) In this webinar, we discussed recordkeeping requirements in general and specific requirements for OSHA 300 logs.
+We reviewed and clarified OSHA's requirements for completion of the OSHA 300, OSHA 300-A and OSHA 301, and discussed steps to make use of the information you are recording.

 We all work hard to provide a safe workplace for our employees.
 Once an accident or incident occurs, the goal of your investigation is to find the fundamental or root cause(s) of the incident and make the appropriate changes so that the incident doesn’t occur again.